SteiningerSebastian/SteiningerScripts/Lab. Embedded Systems.md

 sum = add(1, 2, 3, 4)  # Output: 10
 ```

 ### Docstrings
+**Good comments and function documentation are crucial for maintaining and improving software code.** They **enhance code readability**, making it easier for developers to  **understand thepurpose, logic, and implementation** of different parts of the code.
+This significantly **reduces debugging time**, facilitates code maintenance and updates, and **promotes better collaboration** among developers.
+Clear and concise documentation also helps in onboarding new team members and ensures that the codebase remains well-documented and easy to navigate, even after significant changes or updates.

 Docstrings are strings that describe the purpose, parameters, and return value of a function.
 They are enclosed in triple quotes.
 ``` python
 def greet(name):